-HOW: We see the future sustainable blue economy partnership not only as a key implementation mechanism of the BANOS SRIA, but also as an invaluable platform for mutual alignment and collaboration in marine and maritime R&I across Europe's sea basins and continuator of the cooperation effort initiated by BANOS CSA13.
+HOW: We see the candidate SBE Partnership not only as a key implementation mechanism of the BANOS SRIA, but also as an invaluable platform for mutual alignment and collaboration in marine and maritime R&I across Europe's sea basins and continuator of the cooperation effort initiated by BANOS CSA13.
 The collaborative actions could be various, ranging from joint and/or complementary calls for R&I proposals to establishing multi-sea-basin clusters of projects, to full spectrum of various impact enabling activities including, but not limited to those presented in this chapter.
-These will be specified in the periodic work plans by BANOS and the sustainable blue economy partnership.
+These will be specified in the periodic work plans by BANOS and the SBE Partnership.